nayfin/tft-library/projects/tft-library/README.md

   ngOnInit() {
   }

-  formSubmitted(formValue: any) {
+  formSubmitted(formValue: FormGroup) {
     console.log('formValue', formValue);
   }
   /**
-   * example of how to pass a custom function that returns an Observable that resolves a boolean *
+   * example of how to build a custom function that returns an Observable that resolves to a boolean *
    * notice lack of subcribe() call, the field component manages subcription for you
    * @param form entire form, used to grab the firstName formControl and listen for changes